Seth-Lamancusa/to_do/data_reqs.md

     * "gschedule" (only present if "type" has value "goal")
         * list
         * contains goal specifications (lists of 2 non-negative integers)
-            * first integer is iso date
+            * first integer is datetime.date
                 * cannot preceed "start_date"
                 * cannot exceed "deadline"
             * second integer is amount of time to be spent on task on that day in minutes
                 * cannot exceed 24 * 60
     * "start_date" (only present if "type" has value "goal")
-        * string
+        * datetime.date
-        * ISO formatted date on which goal is created
+        * date on which goal is created
     * "deadline" (only present if "type" has value "goal")
-        * string
+        * datetime.date
-        * ISO formatted date on which goal is to be completed
+        * date on which goal is to be completed
         * cannot be before start_date
     * "active"
         * bool